MintMCP

 Understanding the Core: What is an MCP Gateway?

-The Model Context Protocol (MCP) has become the industry standard for connecting AI assistants like Claude, ChatGPT, and Cursor to enterprise data and tools.
+The Model Context Protocol (MCP) has become a common open standard for connecting AI assistants like Claude, ChatGPT, and Cursor to enterprise data and tools.
 MCP adoption has accelerated rapidly across organizations seeking to unlock AI-powered workflows.

 An MCP gateway sits between AI clients and MCP servers, providing centralized control over authentication, authorization, monitoring, and governance.
 Without a gateway, organizations face fragmented security policies, scattered credentials, and zero visibility into what AI agents access.